A broken tooth can often be saved

 Having a new crown put on a tooth often means a root canal.
 This involves killing the nerve in the tooth, disinfecting it, and replacing it with a rubber-like substance called gutta percha.
 Once that is completed, a temporary crown will be put on the tooth until the permanent one comes from the lab.

 When a broken tooth is too seriously damaged and the dentist cannot save it, dental extraction becomes necessary.
 Replacing the tooth still means there are some options.

 A dental implant is a titanium screw that is put in the place of the extracted tooth.
 It is screwed into the jawbone, and then a dental crown is put on top.
 Implants can be used to replace one tooth, a couple of teeth, or even all of them.
 While often permanent, they can also be used to hold a removable partial denture.
 Implants have the advantage that they are most like your natural teeth because they are anchored, whereas a denture can slip and cause problems with eating or speaking.

 A bridge is an artificial tooth that is permanently attached to two adjacent teeth.
 The false tooth is a crown.
 It will look like a real tooth when put in place.

 When you have a broken tooth and need an emergency dentist, it is important to see a dentist quickly.
 The sooner you go, the more likely that the tooth can be saved – depending on the damage.
 Dr. Kumar Vadivel DDS, FDS RCS, MS, is a Board-certified periodontist who performs broken tooth repair.
-If you live in the Carrollton, Cedar hill, Dallas, or Grapevine, TX areas, you can call his office today at (214) 747-0123 and ask for a consultation.
+If you live in the Carrollton, Cedar hill, Dallas, or Grapevine, TX areas, you can call his office today at (214) 747-0123 and ask for a FREE consultation.